0x00b1/ox/README.md

         c: 3
     };

 In the aforementioned example, `A.a` is a tuple-like tagged union variant and `A.b` is a record-like tagged union variant.
 Tagged union elements have a discriminant, an integer that’s used to determine its variant.
-If there’s no variant attached to any of the elements of a tagged union, then the discriminant can be directly chosen and accessed.
+If there’s no variant attached to any of the elements of a tagged union, then the discriminant can be directly chosen and accessed:

     union A {
         a ← 1,